beaconpancakes/site/src/projects/2010000-WarAngel.md

   - photoshop
 ---

-This illustration made with Photoshop was my first attempt to made a digital illustration without borders and lines.
-Also, I tried to make a good value work, starting with black and white and later adding color, as seeing in the progress.
+This illustration made with Photoshop was my first attempt to make a digital illustration without borders and lines.
+I was aiming to create good shades with a painter-like approach.
+Also, I tried to make a good value work with the tones, so I decided to start with black and white and later adding color.

-It was difficult and it takes me more time that I expected, but it was great.
+All the work was quite hard, and it takes me more time than I expected, but it was great.
+At least for my first time!